SpellholdStudios/Duality_Odd_Quest_Mod/imnesvale/readme/imnesvale-readme.txt

 	(either that or if you just HAVE to have one of the nifty rings)

 Easy:
-	60 Seconds to prep at start
+	60 seconds to prep at start
 	Only 4 spawns, 90 seconds apart.
 	The four "bosses" have most of their triggers disabled.

 Hard:
-	45 Seconds to prep at start
+	45 seconds to prep at start
 	9 Spawns, 90 seconds apart.
 	Some triggers enabled.

 Are You Out Of Your Freaking Mind?!:
-	30 Seconds to prep at start.
+	30 seconds to prep at start.
 	Never-ending spawns, 60 seconds apart. (unless you close the portals that is) All triggers enabled.
 (This is bad, trust me)

 F.A.Q.
 ======
-	Q. What is this mod.
+	Q. What is this mod?
 	A. It is a tactical challenge.
 You have to handle enemies coming from a number of directions, and you have a number of options in how you deal with them (all violent).
 	Also, there is a good chance that you will have some help, thus, you must also look after a few allies.
 	All while protecting two people who can not move.